bq/botbloq-its/app/api/students/Readme.md

 **DELETE /botbloq/v1/its/students**
 -------------

-Delete all students of the repository
+Delete all students of the database

 **Parameters**: None